FREQUENTLY ASKED QUESTIONS

 Must I apply for a Student Visa, if I'm not a South African resident?

 Students who DO NOT have South African residency must obtain a student visa.
-Silwood will assist all accepted students in obtaining their student visa and we recommend when applying for this, you obtain a three-year student visa.
+Silwood will assist all accepted students in obtaining their student visa and we recommend when applying for this, you apply early in the year as this is a lengthily process, and you obtain a three-year student visa.
 You will be required to supply us with a certified copy of your visa once obtained.

 Are the Silwood kitchens Halaal?